ProteGO-Safe/backend/README.md

 - https://api.safesafe.app
 ---

+# This softwre is depracated in apps version > 3.1.0

 # Use-case

 We use Nginx as a proxy for Infermedica API requests from our PWA to make it more secure and private for end users.